 6. Identify leadership models for special shared governance applications/structures such as ambulatory settings, system models and union environments.

-AONE has reserved a discounted nightly rate of $129 plus tax at the Embassy Suites Atlanta Buckhead.
-To reserve your room, please click here.
+AONE has reserved a nightly rate of $129 plus tax at the Hilton Greenville.
+Reservation information will be sent with your registration confirmation.

 Registrants unable to attend may send an alternate.
 If the alternate is not a member of AONE and the original registrant is a member, the nonmember differential must be paid.